clustergarage/janus/jekyll/_docs/getting-started.md

 ## Limitations and Caveats

-`janusd` should be scheduled out on all nodes that can handle compute that you would want to monitor.
+`janusd` should be scheduled out on all nodes that can handle compute that you would want to guard.
 If your nodes have any [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/), then there will need to be an explicit tolerance set on the **DaemonSet** in order for these pods to be run on them.
 It will be up to you to add the